Universal Sharpness Dynamics in Neural Network Training: Fixed Point Analysis, Edge of Stability, and Route to Chaos: Discussion

 \section{Discussion}

+In this work, we analyzed the crucial effect of initializations and parameterizations on the sharpness dynamics of neural networks and characterized conditions under which sharpness phenomena, such as sharpness reduction, progressive sharpening, and EoS, occur during training.

+To develop a deeper understanding of these sharpness phenomena, we analyzed the UV model, which exhibits these sharpness trends.
+Through a fixed point analysis, we uncover the underlying mechanisms behind these complex sharpness phenomena, such as (i) the mechanism behind early sharpness reduction and progressive sharpening, (ii) the required conditions for the edge of stability, (iii) the crucial role of initialization and parameterization, and (iv) a period-doubling route to chaos on the edge of stability manifold as the learning rate is increased.
+Finally, we demonstrated that various predictions from this simplified model generalize to real-world scenarios.

+While the UV model does capture major sharpness phenomena, it does have some limitations.
+The UV model does not capture the non-monotonic decrease in the training loss at EoS.
+This is because the UV model dynamics is effectively described by two variables and the EoS condition $\lambda = 2 / \eta$ puts another constraint.
+As a result, the loss also oscillates along with sharpness at EoS.
+In comparison, real-world neural networks have a large number of degrees of freedom, and the training can still converge in stable eigendirections.
+Furthermore, the UV model does not exhibit loss catapult behavior for small effective widths ($n_{\text{eff}} = 1$).
+In such cases, the threshold for loss catapult ($\eta = \nicefrac{2}{\lambda_0}$) is comparable to the maximum trainable learning rate.
+Finally, the UV model does not capture long-range correlations in sharpness dynamics observed in realistic datasets.
+Through extensive experiments, we identified that long-range correlations in the input covariance matrix results in these long-range correlations.

-In this work, we performed a fixed-point analysis of the UV model to investigate the underlying mechanisms for various sharpness phenomena observed in real-world scenarios.
-Importantly, the applicability of this framework extends well beyond the UV model and can be employed in settings involving complex architectures and adaptive optimizers.
+The applicability of the fixed point analysis extends well beyond the UV model and can be employed in settings involving complex architectures and adaptive optimizers.
 A prerequisite for applying this method is the closure of the dynamical equations describing the model.
-By analyzing the fixed points of such equations in broader classes of models, we can gain significant insights into their training dynamics, thereby advancing our understanding of non-convex optimization in neural networks.
+While this closure requirement is manageable for deep linear networks through additional function space variables, it becomes challenging for non-linear DNNs where such closure with a few variables is difficult.
+By analyzing the fixed points of such equations in broader classes of models where closure is achievable, we can gain significant insights into their training dynamics, thereby advancing our understanding of non-convex optimization in neural networks.

-Various results such as the phase diagram of EoS, the bifurcation diagram, and the analysis of the late time sharpness trajectories depend on the training time.
+Various results such as the phase diagram of EoS, the bifurcation diagram, and the late-time sharpness analysis depend on the training time.
 Nevertheless, we found that training the models longer does not impact the conclusions presented.

-In \Cref{appendix:batch_size}, we demonstrate that our results are robust for reasonably small batch sizes ($B \approx 512$).
-Taking advantage of this, we demonstrate that various presented results apply to CNNs and ResNets.
+In \Cref{appendix:batch_size}, we show our results are robust for reasonably small batch sizes ($B \approx 512$).
 For even smaller batch sizes, the dynamics becomes noise-dominated, and separating the inherent dynamics from noise becomes challenging.